A Definitive Guide to Living in Baton Rouge, LA

 • Willie’s Restaurant – Willie’s Restaurant offers contemporary takes on Cajun & Creole classics, plus cocktails, all set in a relaxed and welcoming setting.
 Signature menu items include the restaurant’s Cajun Pasta, Blackened Catfish, Dungeness Crab Legs, and the Fried Seafood Platter.

-• Parrain’s Seafood – Originally opened in 2001, this Baton Rouge staple specializes in fresh, high-quality, locally sourced seafood.
+• Parrain’s Seafood – Opened in 2001, this Baton Rouge staple specializes in fresh, high-quality, locally sourced seafood.
 Frequently cited as having the best seafood in Baton Rouge, menu highlights include the Louisiana Raw Oysters, Fried Catfish, Seafood Pasta, and more!

-• Bistro Byronz – Originally opened in 2005, Bistro Byronz is an unpretentious neighborhood restaurant that serves bistro-inspired dishes with a Southern-flair.
-Currently this restaurant features 4 locations in Baton Rouge and the surrounding area, and is the ideal stop for a Sunday brunch before you explore the town!
+• Bistro Byronz – Originally opened in 2005, Bistro Byronz is a neighborhood restaurant that serves bistro-inspired dishes with a Southern-flair.
+Currently this restaurant features four locations in Baton Rouge and the surrounding area, and is the ideal stop for a Sunday brunch before you explore the town!

 • Beausoleil Restaurant & Bar – Baeausoleil serves upscale Louisiana cuisine in a casual and relaxed bistro setting.
 Beyond the restaurant’s cuisine, Beausoleil features an extensive open-seated barroom area, and is known to host live entertainment on a weekly basis.